kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 After the installation, you can see the dashboard nodes on the left palette of the Node-RED flow editor.
 -->
 ## Creating a Node-RED Flow
-First, create a new project, "chat-app" using the project featue.
+First, create a new project, "chat-app" using the project feature.

 ![](images/createchatapp.png)

-After creating the new project for the chat application, you can then start developing the Node-RED flow.
+After creating the new project, you can then start developing the Node-RED flow for the chat application.

-### Creating Node-RED flow to access Ollama server
+### Creating Node-RED Flow to Access an Ollama Server
-To create a simple flow to access the Ollama server, place the inject, function, http request and debug node with wires as shown below.
+To create a simple flow to access the Ollama server, place the inject, function, http request and debug nodes with wires as shown below.

 ![](images/flow4ollama.png)

 Double-click the inject node to open the node property UI.
-To set the prompt for the Ollama server, click the time icon next to "millisecounds since epoch" to open the data type pull-down menu.
+To set the prompt for the Ollama server, click the time icon next to "millisecounds since epoch" to open the data type dropdown menu.
 For the data type of `msg.payload`, select `string` from the menu.
 Then, type the string message, "What is IBM?
-Describe it in 10 words." in the text input box next to az icon.
+Describe it in 10 words." in the text input box next to the `az` icon.

 ![](images/inject4ollama.png)